nunodxxd/Algorithm-Tutorials/README.md

 ## Backtracking

 Backtracking is a general algorithmic technique that systematically explores all possible combinations to find solutions.
 It traverses different paths, discarding those that cannot lead to valid solutions.
 The repository offers examples of backtracking algorithms, demonstrating their efficiency in solving complex problems.
-This repository includes the following graph algorithm:
+This repository includes the following algorithm:

 - N-Queens Problem